chernolab/Mining5ss_SM/code_standalone/README.md

 C++ code to get a family of regularized maximum entropy models from observed single-site and two-site frequencies.
 In a typical run, models are obtained sequentially increasing the regularization level.
-In this way, after the last fitting iteration at a given gamma value the algorithm  authomatically continue the fitting procedure with the next specified regularization level.
+In this way, after the last fitting iteration at a given gamma value the algorithm  authomatically resumes the fitting procedure with the next specified regularization level.

 # Compilation